Learn something new every day More Info... by email

 Managing arthritis can involve multiple approaches.
 Topical and oral medications designed to reduce inflammation are an essential part of treatment.
 Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) may be used to alleviate discomfort.
 Some people may opt to wear a splint to ease joint stress.
 Additional measures may include the use of cold or warm compresses and massage therapy.

 Later-stage arthritis requires more aggressive therapy.
 Similar to rheumatoid arthritis, an autoimmune disorder where the body’s immune system attacks healthy joints, arthritis may also be treated with corticosteroid drugs that help suppress the immune system in an effort to alleviate inflammation.
 Consistent physical therapy is also utilized to promote joint flexibility.

-When advanced arthritis has caused joint deformity or crippling, surgery may be performed.
+When late-stage arthritis has caused joint deformity or crippling, surgery may be performed.
 In some cases, joint replacement may be an option to restore function.
 Joint fusion, another surgical treatment, involves removing the affected joint and reshaping nearby bones.
 Artificial support, such as pins, is introduced to keep the nearby bones in place while they fuse together.

 Advanced arthritis is a diagnosis that carries the risk for significant complications over the long term.
 Individuals with widespread inflammation and joint deterioration experience chronic discomfort and may be unable to participate in everyday activities.
 With time, it is not uncommon for permanent disability to occur.